Litigation prep assistant

 Judge-O-Matic 3000

-What it does: Submit a small dispute to a panel-style AI workflow and see how different model “judges” vote.
+What it does: Let's you submit a small dispute to a panel-style AI workflow and see how different model “judges” vote.

 Why I built it: To illustrate how AI is not a single instance entity but rather an infinite resource that's easily scalable.
 Further, it addresses the issue of error correction in AI decisions.
 Where one AI instance may not be considered 'reliable' enough to make actual decisions, multiple AI instances can be used to aggregate and improve accuracy, using different models and intentional bias.